X-ray luminosity function of high-mass X-ray binaries: Studying the signatures of different physical processes using detailed binary evolution calculations: Introduction

 Naturally, the observed properties of XRB populations will be affected by the formation environment and subsequent evolution of these sources.
-Some studies have explored the effects of binary physics on the XRB observables. \citet{1995MNRAS.274..461B} studied the post-SN kick velocities for XRB progenitors and found a tight correlation between the post-SN orbital periods and eccentricities of LMXBs, with LMXBs having periods longer than a few days getting large eccentricities.
-They also found that a significant fraction of HMXBs would have precessing accretion discs which would have implications on XRB observations. \citet{2011ASPC..447..121L} and \citet{2014ApJ...797...45Z} investigated the effect of the CE phase on XRB populations and find that the constrained quantities for the CE efficiency depend on various assumptions like, SN kicks, metallicity, or bolometric correction factors, that introduce uncertainties.
+Some studies have explored the effects of binary physics on XRB observables. \citet{1995MNRAS.274..461B} studied the post-SN kick velocities for XRB progenitors and found a tight correlation between the post-SN orbital periods and eccentricities of LMXBs, with LMXBs that have periods longer than a few days getting large eccentricities.
+They also found that a significant fraction of HMXBs would have precessing accretion disks, which would have implications on XRB observations. \citet{2011ASPC..447..121L} and \citet{2014ApJ...797...45Z} investigated the effect of the CE phase on XRB populations and find that the constrained quantities for the CE efficiency depend on various assumptions, such as SN kicks, metallicity, or bolometric correction factors, that introduce uncertainties.

-Despite the uncertainties, it is critical that theoretical models can reproduce observed XLFs if we aim to use them to infer the properties of the underlying XRB populations.
-XLFs contain signatures of prior evolution of the XRBs that can be leveraged to constrain uncertain stellar and binary physics.
-The different processes involved in binary evolution directly impact the properties of additional sources that are of interest to the scientific community, such as gravitational wave sources and electromagnetic transients like gamma-ray bursts and stripped supernovae, as all of those will have one or more XRB phases in their evolution \citep{2019BAAS...51c.304Z}.
+Despite the uncertainties, it is critical that theoretical models are able to reproduce observed XLFs if we aim to use them to infer the properties of the underlying XRB populations.
+X-ray luminosity functions contain signatures of \boldred{the} prior evolution of the XRBs that can be leveraged to constrain uncertain stellar and binary physics.
+The different processes involved in binary evolution directly impact the properties of additional sources that are of interest to the scientific community, such as gravitational wave sources and electromagnetic transients (e.g., gamma-ray bursts and stripped SNe), as all of them will have one or more XRB phases in their evolution \citep{2019BAAS...51c.304Z}.